Ugocode/Airbnb_singapore/README.md

 # EDA : Exploratory Data Analysis

-An Extensive EDA was done
+An Extensive EDA was done on this project and I

-Got major insights in the data that helped in the features engineering processes
+Got major insights in the data that helped in the features engineering processes.

 # Data Preprocessing: